IBM/cloud-native-starter/workshop/00-prerequisites.md

 You can create an IBM Cloud Kubernetes cluster (lite ) using the [IBM Cloud console](https://cloud.ibm.com/containers-kubernetes/catalog/cluster/create) or using the CLI.
 A lite / free cluster is sufficient for this workshop.

-_NOTE:_ When you're using the CLI or the Cloud console in a browser, always make sure you're **viewing the correct region**, as your resources will only be visible in its region.
+_Note:_ When using the CLI or the Cloud console in a browser, always make sure to **view the correct region**, as your resources will only be visible the region they were created in.

 ---

 ### 3.7 Accessing the Kubernetes cluster manually (optional) <a name="part-SETUP-05"></a>

-Now let's see how to set the context to work with our clusters by using the ```kubectl``` CLI, how access the Kubernetes dashboard, and how to gather basic information about our cluster.
+Now let's see how to set the context to work with our clusters by using the ```kubectl``` CLI, how to access the Kubernetes dashboard, and how to gather basic information about our cluster.

 We set the context for the cluster in the CLI.
 Every time you log in to the IBM Cloud Kubernetes Service CLI to work with the cluster, you must run these commands to set the path to the cluster's configuration file as a session variable.